 Purple foliage can add a dramatic element to any perennial garden.
 Whenever you are choosing a new perennial plant for your garden it is key to consider the growing conditions in the area in which you are planting.
 For example, one could use purple leaf plants, like Tradescantia or Heuchera, under a tree to add a sea of color while also providing a ground cover.
 Ground cover will help to suppress weeds, can create a plant border, and help prevent soil erosion.

 Tradescantia pallida (Wandering Dude) is a ground cover that grows in the USDA plant hardiness zone 7 to 10 with heights between 12 and 18 inches tall.
 This part sun to shade perennial has lavender flowers beginning in late June (NC).
 With sun exposure, the leaves take on a darker purple variegation.
-Another purple leaf plant is Euphorbia 'Nothowlee' (Blackbird Spurge) also a ground cover, with black-purple foliage that is deer-resistant.
+Another purple leaf plant is Euphorbia 'Nothowlee' (Blackbird Spurge) also a ground cover, it is a deer-resistant.
 In early spring, bright yellow flowers emerge on the 18-inch stems.
-Another great perennial is Ajuga reptans ‘Black Scallop’, a superb and colorful evergreen groundcover with large darker purple leaves and purple flowers, far better than mulch!
+Another great perennial is Ajuga reptans ‘Black Scallop’, it is a superb and colorful evergreen groundcover with large darker purple leaves and purple flowers, far better than mulch!

 Oxalis triangularis 'Francis' (Francis False Shamrock) is a heat-loving false shamrock that grows to a height of 8 inches and looks good all summer.
 This purple leaf plant can serve as a ground cover or could be a container plant.
 The one-foot-wide clumps are topped in the fall with light lavender flowers.
 Oxalis triangularis ‘Atropurpurea’ is another purple leaf perennial plant, but it is variegated.
 Its variegation comes in two different deep tones of purple, adding another dimension to your shade garden.
 In the summer, it blooms with tiny, pink flowers.

 Heucheras are attractive perennials with many forms boasting pink to purple foliage with darker veining.
 In late spring, they are topped with 30-inch flower spikes of small, pink or white flowers.
 Penstemon 'Dark Towers' (Dark Towers Beard Tongue) is a sun-loving perennial and also deer-resistant.
 The purple foliage grows to two feet tall and has pale pink, tubular-shaped blooms which attract butterflies and hummingbirds.
-Penstemon ‘Black Beard’ is another purple leaved plant that is topped with lilac flowers from May through June.
+Penstemon ‘Blackbeard’ is also a purple leaved plant that is topped with lilac flowers from May through June.